-Midterm 30% June 3rd, 2013
+Midterm 30% June 4th, 2014

 Class Participation/Work/ 20%

 Assignment

 Final Exam 50% Date set by Registrar's Office

 Tests and final exams are marked on a numerical (percentage) basis, then converted to letter grades.
 The course grade is then calculated using the weights indicated above.
-As a guide to determining standing, these letter grade equivalences will generally apply:
+The following letter grade equivalences will apply: